brisbanemakerspace/bms-wiki/tools/digifab/a1-mini.md

 |Prohibition|Details|
 |---|---|
 |[![No Reaching In Prhibition Symbol](/sops/prohibition-icons/no-reaching-in.svg =100x)<div>No Reaching In</div>](#)|Do not reach into the printer work envelope while the printer is active.
 Pause or stop the current job before reaching into the working envelope.|

-# Induction Process
-**🟡 This tool requires an induction before use.**

-To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

-[INDUCTION FORM](https://docs.google.com/forms/d/e/1FAIpQLSfjnpgT0hsYy-9boYE1flblScK3G-8vLR-xeZpHAWG_-4epNw/viewform) (completed by the person running the induction as a record of completion)

 # Slicing Software
 These printers require the use of the Bambu Studio slicing software.
 This software is very easy to use and allows connection to our printers via WiFi.